grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

 ### Wrapping up

-With this exercise, you should see how to run a very basic test and how you can control allow k6 to automatically control the number of virtual users to achieve a desired iteration rate.
+With this exercise, you should see how to run a very basic test and how you can control allow k6 to automatically control the number of virtual users to achieve the desired iteration rate.